computefoundation/gnu-linux-shell-scripting.packaged-solutions/openurl/README.md

 # Openurl

-Open one or more URLs by alias or search query or directly in a web browser.
+Open one or more URLs in a web browser by alias or directly.

-Four argument methods are allowed:
+Openurl allows four argument types for opening one or more URLs:

 1. **An alias** *(first argument)* with one or more optional search queries *(remaining arguments)*.